10 min read · April 15, 2024

 • Cash on Hand ➡️ This would mean any cash or cash equivalents at your disposal.
 Cash in the bank, personal line of credit or any liquid investments you might have

-• Cash going out ➡️ This will cash to pay office rent, employee salaries and payment to suppliers.
+• Cash going out ➡️ This will be cash to pay office rent, employee salaries and payments to suppliers.

-To forecast your Amazon cash flow you will just use a good old fashion spreadsheet, although there are software out there for this, but I think this would be overkill for an Amazon seller
+To forecast your Amazon cash flow you will just use a good old-fashioned spreadsheet, although there is software out there for this, but I think this would be overkill for an Amazon seller

 Use a spreadsheet to plot the dates on the column, while plotting the Cash in hand, Forecast Cash Inflow, and Forecast Cash Outflow category on the row to construct this reporting.